TrainWeb.org Facebook Page

 The famous Arrowhead symbol on the Arrowhead Mountain that was uncovered a few years ago by a major forest fire.

-BNSF power in A Yard in San Bernardino.
+BNSF power in A Yard.

 Union Pacific 4777 West with a work train.

 More BNSF motive power at San Bernardino.
 Our tickets were checked again and Robin and I enjoyed the trip back to Los Angeles.
-Once there we went to Weztel Pretzels inside the station before Robin went to the information desk and I went up to the platform to wait for our train home.
+Once there, we went to Weztel Pretzels inside the station before Robin went to the information desk and I went up to the platform to wait for our train home.

 RETURN TO THE MAIN PAGE